You are currently viewing Imbibition in Spine Discs | Hydration & Nutrient Flow

 flexion distraction therapy component of NSD Therapy for a slipped disc

-Spinal discs are the largest avascular structures in the body, meaning they depend on imbibition—a process where nutrients and fluids are absorbed into the disc to support cellular health.
+Spinal discs are the largest avascular structures in the body, meaning they depend on imbibition—a process where nutrients and fluids are absorbed into the disc to help cellular health.
 When discs are damaged, such as in cases of bulging or herniated discs, they often suffer from insufficient nutrient flow.
-Advanced non-invasive methods can help restore this balance by enhancing imbibition.
+Integrated non-invasive methods can help restore this balance by enhancing imbibition.

 Programs designed to improve nutrient diffusion into spinal discs can play a critical role in recovery from conditions like slipped discs.
 These approaches emphasize non-invasive methods that reduce pressure on the discs, allowing nutrients to flow inward naturally.
 Specialized devices and techniques, such as spinal decompression and physiotherapy, are key components in this process.